surlabs/assStackQuestion/README.md

 	</picture>
 </div>

-# STACK Question plugin for ILIAS 9 (BETA) Do not use on productive Platforms
+# STACK Question plugin for ILIAS 9

 Welcome to the official repository for [STACK for ILIAS](https://stackforilias.com).